 Side effects associated with irbesartan alone

-In addition to the side effects listed above, chest pain has also been reported.
+In addition to the side effects listed above, chest pain and decrease in the number of platelets (a blood cell essential for the clotting of the blood) have also been reported.

 Side effects associated with hydrochlorothiazide alone